Fighters and residents leave besieged Damascus suburb Daraya

 Only one shipment of aid has reached the area since the Syrian army surrounded the town in 2012, the U.N. says.

-Syrian state television reported that all the buses that left on Friday had arrived at a housing center in Herjalleh, a suburb west of Damascus.
+Syrian state television reported that all the buses that left on Friday had arrived at a housing centre in Herjalleh, a suburb west of Damascus.

 A Syrian Army general told reporters in Daraya that about 300 families of fighters would leave the town on Friday, and in total about 700 fighters and 4,000 civilians would be evacuated by Saturday.
 Fighters who did not want to make peace with the Syrian government would be transferred to Idlib, he said.